The “Crochet Kingpin” In Their Words

 • Golden Testicle Award – Harikaraoke Band

-• CEO of Crochet Kingpin LLC, but doesn’t introduce himself with his title.
+• CEO of Crochet Kingpin LLC, but doesn’t lead with their title.

 • Member of the 2016 City-Wide District Karaoke Champions – “Minority Report”